agronskiy/yasli/README.md

 # What it is not

 It is not replacement for Ansible or other provisioning software.
-It
+It _just automates_ what you otherwise would have typed into your command line.
+Thus saving you time to properly store your favourite configs and tools as persistent files in a repo, not as a set of steps in some readme.

 # Installation